 Through clay, I am exploring contrasts: the physical feel and social connotations of earthy red terra cotta, gritty stoneware and smooth white porcelain; the geometry of sharply cut slabs, flexibility of coils and speed of wheel thrown orbs; the predictable practicality of electric kilns and the beauty of letting go in a community wood firing.
 The forms I create may feel pleasant but also contain contradictions – rocking shapes holding water, vases with tiny holes asking to be useful, soft round forms marked with hard lines.

-Recently I have focused on making vases.
-Each vessel aspires to be enjoyed in its own right but is made even more complete with just the right branch.
-I am drawn to and inspired by the lines and movement of ikebana flower arrangements and held by the emotional beauty of sharing flowers in a handmade vase.
-I like making small work that is a joy to gift, to hold and behold.
-I like to imagine that anyone can enjoy a little bit of art in their daily life.
-In a world overwhelmed by greed, injustice and hurt, ceramics is a vessel through which I can find and share wonder, joy and kindness.
+I am drawn to and inspired by the lines and movement of ikebana and motivated by the delight of finding just the right branch and the beauty of sharing flowers in a handmade vase.
+I enjoy making small work that is a joy to gift, to hold and behold.
+In a world that often feels overwhelmed by greed, injustice and hurt, ceramics is a vessel through which I can find and share wonder and kindness.

 I was born and raised in Portland, Oregon by a mother who encouraged an appreciation for classical music, art and gardening along with a solid work ethic, generosity, logical thinking and a touch of silliness.
 After earning a degree studying the growth and structure of cities and anthropology, I entered the world of non-profit affordable housing and community organizing in Oakland, California.
 Eyes opened and feeling burnt out, I returned home and worked at my family’s tofu shop before deciding to focus on an interest in pottery sparked by a ceramics class in high school.
 I have been nurtured through teachers and peers in community studios and the group effort of wood fired kilns.